 - Preproduction and planning

 - Studio production

 - Non-linear editing

 Popular Career Options

 Upon graduation, students may pursue careers in the broadcast and video industries through television stations, film production companies, businesses with in-house production departments and advertising agencies.
 They may also consider self-employment in independent video production.
 Some job titles in television production include:

 - Associate producer

 - Broadcast technician

-The U.S. Bureau of Labor Statistics (BLS) reports employment opportunities for camera operators in television, video and motion pictures may only increase by six percent between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) reports employment opportunities for camera operators in television, video and motion pictures may only increase by three percent between 2012 and 2022.
 Opportunities for broadcast technicians are likely to grow by three percent, and overall job availability for producers and directors is expected to rise by three percent during the 2012-2022 period, according to the BLS.

-While some students may choose to apply for jobs immediately after graduating from a television production associate degree program, others may wish to continue to a bachelor's degree program at a 4-year university.
+While some students may choose to apply for jobs immediately after graduating from a television production associate's degree program, others may wish to continue to a bachelor's degree program at a 4-year university.
 The BLS reported that broadcast and video industry employers frequently expect or require a bachelor's degree for entry-level positions (www.bls.gov).
 The BLS further noted that because of the competitive nature of the industry, a bachelor's degree, along with job experience and technical knowledge, would help applicants progress from small stations in small markets to larger ones in metropolitan areas.